akshaybabloo/spark-hugo-theme/README.md

 - Suitable for researchers, PhD candidates, personal website and bloggers
 - Disqus support
 - Google Ads support (Only for blogs) and AMP blogs
-- Google analytics support with event tracking
+- Google Analytics support with event tracking
 - Uses SASS/SCSS, no NodeJS needed
 - Can change the colour of the theme
 - Education and experience data files